fleek-network/fleek-network-docs/guides/Network nodes/fleek-network-how-to-migrate-to-ursa-proxy-from-nginx.md

       - The host machine `.ursa` configuration directory to the container
       - A host machine directory to keep the Lets Encrypt TLS certificates, e.g. `~/fleek-network/ursa/data/certbot`
     - Update the port numbers
+- Create the Ursa-proxy configuration file
 - Generate the TLS certifications
-- Create the configuration for the Ursa-proxy
 - Do a health check

 ### Setup the Ursa proxy